tmacoin/tmapostapp/README.md

  Send Coins
-* Recipient TMA Address: this is teh address your are sending money
+* Recipient TMA Address: this is the address your are sending money
 * Amount in Coins: number of coins you are sending
 * Fee in satoshis: the fee you are charging to send Coins
 * Data: information related to transaction(never deleted)